-Brief: The EC-37B is a next-generation, tactical jamming platform tasked with disruption of enemy C3, radar, and navigation.
+Brief: The EA-37B is a next-generation, tactical jamming platform tasked with disruption of enemy C3, radar, and navigation.
 It will also offer offensive counterinformation, EA, and SEAD support.
 The aircraft is based on the ultra-long-range Gulfstream G550 business aircraft and adapted from the Navy's special mission configuration.
 USAF awarded L3 Technologies a contract on Sept.
 7, 2017, to replace the EC-130H in the tactical EA role and transport its "Compass Call" systems to a more modern aircraft.
-The program, originally dubbed "EC-X" is "re-hosting" upgraded EC-130H mission equipment directly to the EC-37 with nearly 70 percent remaining unchanged.
-EC-37B is faster, more economical, capable of higher altitude operations, and is more survivable than the EC-130H.
+The program, originally dubbed "EC-X" is "rehosting" upgraded EC-130H mission equipment directly to the EA-37 with nearly 70 percent remaining unchanged.
+Redesignated from EC-37B to EA-37B in November 2023, the aircraft is faster, more economical, capable of higher altitude operations, and is more survivable than the EC-130H.
 Upgrades will allow it to conduct standoff jamming/EA from greater distances for attacks against A2/AD targets.
 The first aircraft was purchased in FY17, followed by a second in FY18.
 Congress accelerated the program by funding two airframes in FY19, and USAF plans to procure and modify one aircraft a year through FY25.
 The first five aircraft will receive the EC-130H's upgraded Baseline 3 package, including Advanced Radar Countermeasure System (ARCS) and other significant capability enhancements.
-The EC-37 will not receive comparable low-band capability until Baseline 4, which will debut on the sixth airframe.
-Baseline 4 will debut the System-Wide Open Reconfigurable Dynamic Architecture (SWORD-A) to enable rapid future upgrades.
+The EA-37 will not receive comparable low-band capability until Baseline 4, which will debut on the sixth airframe.
+Baseline 4 will add System-Wide Open Reconfigurable Dynamic Architecture (SWORD-A) to enable rapid future upgrades.
 USAF postponed buying a seventh airframe in FY22 to focus on Baseline 4 development, installation of equipment on the sixth airframe, and implementing technical changes.
-Congress approved the service's FY23 unfunded request for four aircraft, restoring the planned fleet to 10 aircraft.
-USAF plans to begin testing the Baseline 3 EC-37B in early 2023 prior to starting crew training in 2024 with IOC now planned for 2026.
+Congress approved the service's FY23 unfunded request for four aircraft, restoring the planned fleet to 10.
+BAE Systems and L3 Harris delivered the first EA-37B to begin combined Baseline 3 development and operational testing Sept.
+12, 2023, paving the way for initial crew training in 2024.
+The existing fleet will begin upgrade to Baseline 4 starting in 2026, coinciding with planned IOC.

 Contractors: Gulfstream Aerospace (airframe); BAE Systems; L3 Harris (mission equipment).

 First Flight: Aug.
 25, 2021.

-Delivered: 2023 (planned).
+Delivered: Sept.
+12, 2023-present.

 IOC: 2026 (planned).
 Production: 10 (planned).

-Inventory: Zero.
+Inventory: One.

 Operator: ACC (planned).

-Aircraft Location: Davis-Monthan AFB, Ariz. (planned).
-Active Variant: -EC-37B.
+Aircraft Location: Edwards AFB, Calif.
+Planned: Davis-Monthan AFB, Ariz.

+•EA-37B.
 Military Electronic Attack special-mission variant of the Gulfstream G550.
-Dimensions: Span 93.5 ft, length 96.4 ft, height 25.8 ft.
-Weight: Max T-O 90,500 lb.

 Power Plant: Two BR710C4-11 turbofans, each 15,385 lb thrust.

-Performance: Speed 600 mph, range 6,300 miles.
-Ceiling: 51,000 ft.
-Accommodation: Two pilots; TBD.
+Accommodation: Two pilots; mission crew: two EWOs, mission crew supervisor (cryptologic), two cryptologic linguists, acquisition operator, and airborne maintenance technician.

-EC-130H COMPASS CALL Electronic warfare/electronic attack
+EC-130H COMPASS CALL

+Electronic warfare/electronic attack